Dr Iadine Chadès develops and applies new methods to optimally manage invasive and endangered species.

 Dr Chadès' research pioneered the use of Partially observable Markov decision process (POMDP) in conservation and has been recognised in both ecology and AI, with two publications in Proceedings of the National Academy of Sciences[3,4] and the 2012 best paper award for computational sustainability at the high-profile 26th Association for the Advancement of Artificial Intelligence conference .

-Dr Chadès provides informed guidance to decision makers on how to protect biodiversity in a cost-effective way
+Dr Chadès provides informed guidance to managers on how to make decisions under uncertainty in a cost-effective way

 During Dr Chadès' PhD studies, she developed new methods to tackle complex optimisation problems for mobile robots using Markov decision processes (MDP).
 She discovered that MDP models can be an effective tool for improving decision-making in modern conservation science.